-The Directors (including the independent non-executive Directors) have reviewed the continuing connected transactions and confirmed that they have been entered into on normal commercial terms in the ordinary and usual course of business of the Group, and in accordance with the relevant agreements governing the continuing connected transactions on terms that are fair and reasonable and in the interests of the Shareholders as a whole.
+The Directors (including the INEDs) have reviewed the continuing connected transactions and confirmed that they have been entered into on normal commercial terms in the ordinary and usual course of business of the Group, and in accordance with the relevant agreements governing the continuing connected transactions on terms that are fair and reasonable and in the interests of the Shareholders as a whole.

-The auditor of the Company had reviewed the continuing connected transactions and confirmed, inter alia, that the continuing connected transactions have been entered into in accordance with the relevant agreements governing the continuing connected transactions and the continuing connected transactions have not exceeded the annual caps disclosed in the Company's announcement dated 29 June 2021.
+The auditor of the Company had reviewed the continuing connected transactions and confirmed, inter alia, that the continuing connected transactions have been entered into in accordance with the relevant agreements governing the continuing connected transactions as disclosed in the Company's announcement dated 29 March 2023.